Building A Skin Care Routine For Sensitive Skin: Replace This With That

 • Use gentle, fragrance-free products that won't irritate your skin

-• Cleanse once a day in the evening only; use plain water in the mornings
+• Cleanse once a day in the evening only; use plain water during your morning skincare routine

 • Incorporate a weekly exfoliant or mask into your routine.
 Once a week is a safe starting point for exfoliation when it comes to gentle skincare